Connecting to the Grid

 Initiating a Project

 Submitting a System Access Service Request (SASR) initiates a request for new or altered system access service to the transmission system.
-Prior to submitting a SASR, please review the SASR in detail for its requirements.
+Prior to submitting a SASR, please review the SASR and SASR Guide in detail to understand the requirements.
 The following are the initial steps to consider prior to submitting a SASR to the AESO:

 - Determine the reason for requesting system access service (e.g., load growth, new generation, etc.) and the capacity to be served by the proposed project.

 - Contact the Distribution Facility Owner (DFO) in the region where the proposed project will be located.
 The DFO will help determine if the proposed project can be supported through a connection to the distribution system.
 If not, a SASR will need to be submitted.
 The DFO will help determine who will submit the SASR.

 - Determine who will act as the Integrated Project Manager (IPM) for the proposed project.
 The IPM can be the market participant, AESO, Transmission Facility Owner (TFO) or a consultant.
-See the SASR for more information.
+See the SASR Guide for more information.

 When ready to move the project forward, complete and submit the SASR.

 Types of Projects

 Each project type outlined below follows a designated process.
 As the project moves forward and new information becomes available, the project type may change at the discretion of the AESO.
 The different project types can be found below.
 Please note:

 Market Participant Choice (MPC) Project

-MPC is a variation of a connection project that meets the criteria outlined in the Transmission Deficiency Regulation where the TFO and market participant agree that the market participant will build a portion (or all) of the transmission facility in lieu of the TFO, and where ownership of that portion is transferred to the TFO upon completion.
+MPC is a variation of a connection project that meets the criteria outlined in the Transmission Regulation where the TFO and market participant agree that the market participant will build a portion (or all) of the transmission facility in lieu of the TFO, and where ownership of that portion is transferred to the TFO upon completion.
 See the Market Participant Choice page for more information.

 Behind the Fence (BTF) Project